contextco/raggle/README.md

 ### Deployment

-A sidekick instance can be run in one of two ways:
+A Raggle instance can be run in one of two ways:

 - **Monolithic** This version runs all dependencies within a single Docker image and is the simplest to setup.